Johncci/summer-soccer-camp/README.md

   * Featured on all three pages, the navigation bar located at the top of the page is fully responsive and includes links to the Logo, Home Page, About Us section, Gallery and Sign Up page.
 The navigation bar is identical in each page to allow easy navigation.

   * The value of the navigation bar is that it will allow users to navigate easily from page to page.
 The links are consistent on each page to allow the user access to any place on the website from every page.
 The one exception is the about us link which brings the user to content in the middle of the home page from anywhere in the website.
+The Navigation bar will transform to a hamburger menu for mobile devices to allow for a better user experience.
 <br>

   ![Navigation bar](assets/images/header-nav-menu.png)